impetusdev/tic-tac-toe/readMe.md

 Technical Requirements
 Your app must:

-Render a game board in the browser
+✔  Render a game board in the browser
-Switch turns between X and O (or whichever markers you select); your game should prevent users from playing a turn into a square that is already occupied
+✔  Switch turns between X and O (or whichever markers you select); your game should prevent users from playing a turn into a square that is already occupied
-Visually display which side won if a player gets three in a row; or show a draw/"cat’s game" if neither wins Include separate HTML / CSS / JavaScript files
+    Visually display which side won if a player gets three in a row; or show a draw/"cat’s game" if neither wins ✔  Include separate HTML / CSS / JavaScript files
-Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles Use Javascript with jQuery (or vanilla DOM methods if you really prefer) for DOM manipulation Deploy your game online, where the rest of the world can access it Use semantic markup for HTML and CSS (adhere to best practices)
+✔  Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles ✔  Use Javascript with jQuery (or vanilla DOM methods if you really prefer) for DOM manipulation
+    Deploy your game online, where the rest of the world can access it Use semantic markup for HTML and CSS (adhere to best practices)

 -----------------------------------------------
 Bonus
 These are for extra credit!
 Don't focus on these until you've hit the core requirements.

-Keep track of multiple game rounds with a win counter
+TRY    Keep track of multiple game rounds with a win counter

 Allow players to customize their tokens (X, O, name, picture, etc)